chaumyphuong/Hoang-Minh-Asset---Equipment-Management-System/docs/02-Requirements-Analysis.md

-# Requirements Gathering
-During the first few weeks of work, we contacted and gathered requirements from our client, Bui Ngoc Le.
-The questions we asked the client to gather requirements included:
-1. What is the process for handing over equipment to project teams for construction?

-2. What is the process for receiving and returning system equipment?

-3. How is equipment condition assessed?

-4. What are the tasks and functions of each department?
-(For example, what does the IT department do?)

-5. What happens if equipment reaches the end of its depreciation period?
-(Is it replaced, is it still in use...?)

-## Requirements Analysis
-**1. What is the process for handing over equipment to project teams for construction?**

-- When executing the project, employees will contact the HR department to receive the assets they need. - When the equipment is handed over, the HR department will record in the system which employee received it.

-- When the employee receives the equipment, they will confirm receipt in the system, and the handover is complete.

-**2. How does the equipment receiving and returning process work?**

-- Step 1: The employee who wants to return the equipment registers the handover in the system.

-- Step 2: The HR department staff will check the asset, update the equipment status, and record it as handed over to the HR department for management.

-- Step 3: After confirmation, the equipment has been returned to the HR department.

-**3. How is the equipment's condition assessed?**

-- The assessment is based on the recipient's opinion.

-- For example: If the recipient finds the equipment unusable, the status will be updated to "Unusable".

-**4. What are the tasks and functions of each department?**

-- The five departments constitute the company's organizational structure.

-- The system's operational procedures are already described.

-**5. What happens if an asset or equipment reaches the end of its depreciation period?** (Is it replaced, or does it continue to be used...?)

-- When purchased, the depreciation period for an asset is determined according to general regulations.

-- If the asset has been used beyond that period, it is considered to have reached the end of its depreciation period.
-However, an asset that has reached the end of its depreciation period can still be used normally if it is still usable.

-- The state of asset depreciation only has significance for calculating the asset's value for accounting purposes.
+# Requirements Gathering & Analysis
+---

+## 1. Requirements Gathering

+During the initial phase of the project, requirements were gathered through direct discussions with the client representative, **Mr. Bui Ngoc Le**.

+The objective of this phase was to understand the current asset and equipment management process, identify pain points, and clarify business rules.

+The key questions used for requirement elicitation included:

+1. What is the process for handing over equipment to project teams?
+2. What is the process for receiving and returning equipment?
+3. How is the condition of equipment assessed?
+4. What are the roles and responsibilities of each department?
+5. What happens when equipment reaches the end of its depreciation period?

+---

+## 2. Requirements Analysis

+### 2.1 Equipment Handover Process

+**Business Description**

+When a project is executed, employees contact the Administration and Human Resources Department to request the assets and equipment required for construction or operational activities.

+**Process Flow**
+- Employees submit an equipment handover request through the system.
+- The HR department records which employee receives each asset.
+- After receiving the equipment, the employee confirms receipt in the system.
+- Once confirmed, the handover process is completed.

+**Business Rules**
+- Each asset must be associated with a specific employee during handover.
+- Asset quantity and status must be updated after handover confirmation.

+---

+### 2.2 Equipment Return Process

+**Business Description**

+Employees are required to return equipment when it is no longer needed or upon project completion.

+**Process Flow**
+1. The employee registers an equipment return request in the system.
+2. HR department staff verify the returned asset and update its status.
+3. The system records the asset as returned and managed by the HR department.

+**Business Rules**
+- Returned assets must be inspected before status updates.
+- Only HR staff can confirm asset returns.

+---

+### 2.3 Equipment Condition Assessment

+**Business Description**

+Equipment condition is assessed during both handover and return processes.

+**Assessment Criteria**
+- The assessment is based on the condition observed by the receiving party.
+- Possible condition statuses include:
+  - Usable
+  - Damaged
+  - Unusable

+**Business Rules**
+- If equipment is assessed as "Unusable", it cannot be handed over again.
+- Condition updates must be recorded in the system.

+---

+### 2.4 Department Roles and Responsibilities

+**Business Description**

+The organization consists of multiple departments with clearly defined responsibilities.

+**Key Roles**
+- **Administration & Human Resources Department**
+  - Manage asset and equipment information
+  - Confirm handover and return requests
+  - Update asset status and quantity

+- **Employees**
+  - Request asset handover
+  - Confirm receipt of assets
+  - Register asset return requests

+- **Management**
+  - View reports and statistics
+  - Monitor asset usage and depreciation status

+**Business Rules**
+- Only authorized departments can edit asset data.
+- Employees have read-only access to general asset information.

+---

+### 2.5 Asset Depreciation Handling

+**Business Description**

+Each asset is assigned a depreciation period at the time of purchase, based on standard accounting regulations.

+**Business Rules**
+- When an asset reaches the end of its depreciation period, it is marked as "Fully Depreciated".
+- Fully depreciated assets can continue to be used if they remain functional.
+- Depreciation status is used for accounting and reporting purposes only.
+- Depreciation status does not automatically prevent asset usage.

+---

+## 3. Summary

+This requirements gathering and analysis phase helped define:
+- Core asset management processes
+- Department responsibilities
+- Key business rules related to asset lifecycle and depreciation

+The results of this phase serve as the foundation for:
+- System requirement specification (SRS)
+- Data flow diagrams (DFD)
+- Database design
+- UI wireframes and prototypes

+---

+## Keywords
+Requirements Gathering · Requirements Analysis · Business Rules · Asset Management · Business Analysis